Loss of Retirement Income Benefits (Accidents on or after January 1, 1998)

 Policy

 If a worker receives loss of earnings (LOE) payments for 12 continuous months, the WSIB sets aside an additional amount equal to 5% of every subsequent LOE payment for the loss of retirement income (LRI) benefit.
-The worker may also voluntarily contribute 5% of his/her LOE payments toward the LRI benefit.
+The worker may also voluntarily contribute 5% of their LOE payments toward the LRI benefit.
 Workers are entitled to receive LRI benefits on or after age 65.

 Note